davidwesst/talks/talks/integrations-orchestrations-automations/index.md

 ---

-How do we solve "Integration"?
+How do we "Modernize Integration"?

 <!--